microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ci_cd/_index.md

     ![Screenshot showing deleting the feature](./img/github_delete_branch_dev.png)

-- A GitHub action is automatically triggered to build new Docker image of the PoS application and deploy this new image to the Staging cluster.
+- A GitHub action is automatically triggered to build a new Docker image of the PoS application and deploy this new image to the Staging cluster.

     ![Screenshot showing the staging GitHub Action](./img/github_actions_dev.png)